-An ophthalmic artery occlusion (OAO) or retinal artery occlusion (RAO), central retinal artery occlusion (CRAO), or, less commonly, a branch retinal artery occlusion (BRAO) in patients over 50 years of age should raise immediate clinical suspicion for giant cell arteritis (GCA) or other life-threatening conditions (e.g., carotid occlusive or cardiac valve disease).
-The clinician should evaluate appropriately and consider the role of urgent systemic corticosteroid therapy in an attempt to preserve or recover vision in the affected eye.
-(I-/I+, good quality, strong recommendation)
+An ophthalmic artery occlusion (OAO), central retinal artery occlusion (CRAO), or, less commonly, a branch retinal artery occlusion (BRAO) can be associated with life-threatening conditions (e.g., carotid occlusive or cardiac valve disease).
+In patients over 50 years of age, one must additionally suspect giant cell arteritis (GCA) and should consider urgent systemic corticosteroid therapy when GCA is diagnosed or very likely in an attempt to preserve or recover vision in the affected eye and preserve in the contralateral eye.

-An OAO or RAO patient of any age should have a systemic evaluation for vascular occlusive disease; generally, a vasculitis or hypercoagulable workup in younger patients and an embolic workup in older patients.
-(III, good quality, strong recommendation)
+An OAO or retinal artery occlusion (RAO) occurring in a patient of any age should prompt a systemic evaluation for carotid occlusive and thromboembolic disease.
+Generally, this would be a workup for vasculitis or hypercoagulablility in younger patients (under 50 years old) and an embolic workup in older patients (over 50 years old).

-Acute, symptomatic OAO or CRAO from embolic etiologies should prompt an immediate referral to the nearest stroke referral center for prompt assessment for consideration of an acute intervention.
-However, the current evidence is limited for a similar referral for patients with an asymptomatic BRAO.
-(III, good quality, strong recommendation)
+Acute, symptomatic OAO, CRAO, or BRAO from embolic etiologies should prompt an immediate referral to the nearest stroke referral center for prompt assessment for consideration of an acute intervention.
+The precise timing of evaluation for patients with an asymptomatic but newly diagnosed CRAO or BRAO is unclear, though these patients still warrant a timely referral.